jgeeliss/schools-api/README.md

 }'
 ```

 Users can also create a school or a course by using the web forms at `http://localhost:3000/schools/new` and `http://localhost:3000/courses/new`.
+(Which makes it easier to add the "belongsTo" and "school" relationships.)

 ### get all schools
 ```bash